jeffmaynes/jeffmaynes.github.io/_pages/reading.md

 Finally, before diving in, give the reading a skim.
 Now, this is advice that just about everyone has heard before, and advice that is just as often ignored.
 One common reason to ignore it is simply that it takes time.
 If your goal is to actually understand the reading, however, a skim actually speed things up!
 Why?
 Because it helps you figure out how the parts of the article or book fit together.
 It’s like reading a mystery - if you read the end first, you’ll be able to tell what all the important clues are, and which details will turn out to be irrelevant.
 This is no fun for mysteries, but helpful for philosophy.
 So what should you look for in a skim?

-**Title**: some philosophy titles are obscure, but others tell you the topic of the paper.
+* Title: some philosophy titles are obscure, but others tell you the topic of the paper.

-**The introduction and conclusion**: the thesis is often stated in both of these sections.
+* The introduction and conclusion: the thesis is often stated in both of these sections.

-**Section headings**: if present, these will help you get a sense of the structure.
+* Section headings: if present, these will help you get a sense of the structure.
 Are particular sections reviewing the literature?
 Advancing the authors arguments?
 Considering objections against their view?

-### Reading Strategies
+## Reading Strategies

 The key to effectively reading dense academic sources is to be a reflective reader.
 This means thinking about a text on four levels: